Summary: Some stories repeat themselves.

 She feels her eyes well up.
 "Oh God, Jason, I'm sorry.
 So sorry."

 "I didn't die that night, because of you.
 Because of your help.
 I'm not the girl you killed, and I can't give you absolution any more than you can give it to me.
 We can just... do our best with who we know ourselves to be, I guess."
 He puts a hand on her shoulder, lightly.
 Carefully, like he wants to keep her from bruising.
 "I never met Honey's real mom.
 We kept on missing each other, like that saying about ships in the night.
 But you knew her -"

 "I killed her."

-"You knew her," Jason repeats.
+her," Jason repeats.
 "And you can tell Honey about her.
 Maybe one day you'll tell the kid what happened, too.
 Or you won't.
 Your call.
 Personally, I'm not planning on telling her about most of the stuff I've done for a good damn long while."

 "But you will one day?"